Stakeholders invited to nominate implementing countries for the EITI Chair's Awards.

 Clare Short, EITI Chair, invites all stakeholders to nominate one of the EITI implementing countries that you consider deserves an EITI Chair's Award.

-The winners will be announced at the evening reception on 23 May at the EITI Global Conference in Sydney.
-It will be awarded to countries that have shown leadership, determination and resourcefulness in implementing the EITI.
-Up to three awards will be given.
+The winners will be announced at on 24 February at the EITI Global Conference in Lima.
+The awards will be granted to countries that have shown leadership, determination and resourcefulness in ensuring that the EITI implementation improves extractive sector governance.
+Up to five awards will be given, including best impact story and website which have already been announced [links].

 Nominations should be submitted to firstname.lastname@example.org, with "EITI Award Nomination" in the subject line.
 All EITI Candidate and EITI Compliant countries are eligible for nomination.
 Anyone may submit a nomination.
 In nominating, brief justifications are encouraged.

-We encourage anyone wishing to make a nomination to consider the following:
+We encourage anyone wishing to make a nomination to consider the following questions derived from the conference themes (link):

-- Which country has made the most progress in the past two years?
+2. Which country has made the most progress in the past three years given the local circumstances?

-At the latest EITI Global Conference in Paris in 2011 three countries were awarded:
+At the EITI Global Conference in Paris in 2011 three countries were awarded:

 - Mongolia for consistent improvement in reporting;